bioinformatics-ca/Metabolomics_2020/mod2_lab.md

 ### MetaboAnalystR

-If you wish to use R instead of the MetaboAnalyst web-service, please follow the MetaboAnalystR tutorial [here](https://dev.metaboanalyst.ca/docs/RTutorial.xhtml).
+If you wish to use R instead of the MetaboAnalyst web-service for processing LC-MS spectra, please follow the MetaboAnalystR tutorial [here](https://dev.metaboanalyst.ca/docs/RTutorial.xhtml).